 The Senate Intelligence Committee began investigating the use of torture by the CIA to obtain information from detainees about terrorist plots.
 The report covers the history of the interrogation program, the value of information obtained from torture techniques, and the CIA's and other government officials public statements about the "enhanced interrogation" program.
 The Senate Intelligence Committee concludes that the torture program was ineffective and that some techniques were harsher than admitted previously.
 The report was completed in December 2012 and was released December 9, 2014, after the CIA and the Senate Intelligence Committee debated how much information should be released.
 Senator Dianne Feinstein, who led the investigation, stated that the classified, unredacted version of the report could be released later if necessary.
 The CIA released its own fact sheet and response.

-Iraq Conflict: Islamic State Research Links provide news, analyses, background, U.S. government reports, costs and number of deaths, ISIS funding, and more on the current conflict surrounding the so-called Islamic State (also known as Islamic State In the Levant, or Daesh).
+Iraq Conflict: Islamic State Group Research Links provide news, analyses, background, U.S. government reports, costs and number of deaths, funding, and more on the current conflict surrounding the self-proclaimed Islamic State (also known as Islamic State In the Levant, ISIL, Islamic State of Iraq and Syria, ISIS, or Daesh).

 Gayle Tzemach Lemmon writes that the Obama administration’s lack of clear strategy in combating ISIS and its misunderstanding of ISIS’ appeal have kept the United States from making real progress in the conflict in Syria.

 The Council on Foreign Relations' David Rockefeller Studies Program—CFR's "think tank"—is home to more than seventy full-time, adjunct, and visiting scholars and practitioners (called "fellows").
 Their expertise covers the world's major regions as well as the critical issues shaping today's global agenda.
 Download the printable CFR Experts Guide.